-A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — keeping costs down in the process.
+A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — saving you money in the process.

-That’s why more people are looking to add devices like a Nest into their home.
-If you want to put in a Nest for your own home, call your nearest expert for smart thermostat installation in Omaha.
+That’s why more people are looking to add devices like a Nest to their homes.
+If you want to put in a Nest for your own home, reach out to an expert for smart thermostat installation in Omaha.

-- Restart: This process is similar across most electronics, including your tablet or computer, restarting your Nest Thermostat means a quick off/on cycle.
-This preserves current settings and should be attempted if your Nest is frozen or not connecting to Wi-Fi.
+- Restart: A common feature in consumer electronics, including your phone or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
+This maintains all your settings and is a step to take if your Nest is frozen or not connecting to Wi-Fi.

-- Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they're moving out and prefer to erase any personal details from the Nest before leaving it for the next homeowner.
+- Reset: A reset erases some or all of your settings.
+In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they just want to erase their personal information from the Nest before leaving it for the next homeowner.

-- Restart: Deactivates your Nest and starts it back up while remembering your settings.
-Another way to restart is to press the outside of the Nest and hold it there until it turns black, and then pull your hand away.
+- Restart: Deactivates your Nest before rebooting it with your settings.
+Another method is to press the outside of the Nest and hold it there until it turns black, and then pull your hand away.

-- Schedule: This reset setting clears all scheduling information—including for your hot water, if you have that programmed into your Nest.
-With this option, you’ll need to create a new schedule or wait until the Nest learns your schedule.
+- Schedule: This reset clears any info about your temperature schedule—including for your hot water, if you've connected it to your Nest.
+By choosing this kind of reset, you’ll have to input a new schedule or wait while your Nest learns your schedule.

 - All Settings: This reset strips away all your personal settings and learning.